Tidy Up the Documentation

 These could be increasing negative attitudes towards the way documentation is handled and stored in the organisation.
 This could manifest itself as ‘grumbling in the corridors’, or by tasks starting to take longer than usual.
 All of these can be signs that existing documentation is difficult to find and that users therefore feel they are wasting time with unnecessary work.

 If you can tick off one or more of the points above, your should consider tidying up your documentation.
-You can read more about how to actually go about it in the article “Tidying up the documentation – What does it take?” and se how Strator can help you HERE.
+You can read more about how to actually go about it in the article “Tidying Up the Documentation – What Does it Take?” and se how Strator can help you here.